alexch/codelikethis/public/lessons/learn_to_code_with_javascript/arrays.md

 See?
 Cumbersome.

-# Lab: loud backwards fruit
+# LAB: loud backwards fruit

 Given this array: